School of Dog Training

 The Anti-Cruelty Society’s School of Dog Training offers the most flexible group dog training classes available known as “Levels Training.”
 Levels obedience training is a group program offering unlimited training sessions during the period in which you are enrolled.
 With a levels membership, you can come to our drop-in classes as often as you want or need, based on your own expectations for your dog.

 Some of our students come as often as three times per week!
-Check our schedule to see when each level is offered.
+Check our schedule below to see when each level is offered.
 Move through all four levels or choose to stay at a lower level.
 The choice is yours!

 PLEASE NOTE: Registration and attendance of a levels orientation is MANDATORY: dogs will not be admitted to class without first attending the orientation.